dgaff/scpi_lab_scripts/README.md

 waveform_generator.py allows you to generate a variaty of waveforms, including drawing an arbitrary one.
 It's still a work in progress.

-arb_waveform.py uploads a waveform to the waveform generator.
+arb_waveform.py uploads a custom waveform to the Keysight waveform generator.
 It's currently untested.

 ![](images/arb_waveform.png)